CharityLearning/moodle-format_tiles/README.md

 ## Branches

-At the time of writing (October 2024) the following branches were being maintained:
+At the time of writing (April 2025) the following branches were being maintained:

 | Moodle version | Tiles branch    |
 |----------------|-----------------|